- About Us

-Journal Retracts Article Promoting Use of Asbestos Roofing
+Journal Allows Authors to Withdraw Article Promoting Use of Asbestos Roofing

 Asbestos-cement is a growing industry – especially for corrugated roofing used throughout the developing world.
 In India the asbestos cement industry is growing at around 10-12 percent a year.
 Eighteen large companies dominate the market and employ approximately 300,000 people and constitute a $669 million dollar (US) industry.
 In Indonesia, 97% of asbestos imports are going into asbestos-cement roofing (see video).

-OK International, Kathleen Ruff (Righton Canada), and a group of other scientists in the field, were successful in persuading JOEH to retract the article (although it has not yet been removed from the Journal’s website).
+OK International, Kathleen Ruff (Righton Canada), and a group of other scientists in the field, were initially successful at persuading JOEH to retract the article although later it had been removed from the Journal’s website and listed as “withdrawn”.
 Others have also pointed out the serious improprieties in the publication of the article, including the undisclosed conflict of interest on the part of the column editor who approved the article for publication and the lack of any peer review (see http://www.rightoncanada.ca/?p=3768).

 Our letter requesting the Journal to retract the article outlines where the authors manipulated the data to reach false conclusions.
 The article directly contradicts evidence in the literature cited in making misleading statements including “The findings indicate that short-term and full-shift exposures from the use of asbestos-containing roofing products were typically well below applicable occupational exposure limits.”
 In fact the record clearly indicates that the majority of airborne exposures during the removal of A/C roofing exceed the current U.S. OSHA 8-hr Time-weighted average Permissible Exposure Limit (PEL) of 0.1 f/cc.